futzu/SCTE35_threefive/speedtest.md

 ```

-* We grep 'sap_type' because it appears in every SCTE-35 Cue, and only once, so we can count the nunmber of cues detected.
+* We grep 'sap_type' because it appears in every SCTE-35 Cue, and only once, so we can count the number of cues detected.
+* 'sap_type' is proper var naming in python.
 ---

 ### Test 2: `threefive` with `PyPy 7.3.11`